 Most scallions are virtually problem-free.
 If you do start noticing problems, rotating the next crop to a different area of the garden should help.

 Scallions are tender and mild when they are young.
-You can start harvesting as soon as the plants reach about 5 - 6 inches tall and are as wide as a pencil.
+You can start harvesting as soon as the plants reach about 5 to 6 inches tall and are as wide as a pencil.
 Harvest the whole plant by pulling it out.

 If you planted perennial varieties, it is recommended you not harvest at all the first year, except for the thinnings.
 After that, you can lift the clump, divide the roots (you may need to use a knife) and re-pant 1 or more of the divisions.
 Alternatively, you could just plant more seed.

 - Evergreen white bunching: A perennial variety that is nice for a winter crop in a cold frame (60 days).

-- "Guardsman" - falls somewhere between a scallion and a spring onion.
-(50 days)
+- Guardsman: This variety falls somewhere between a scallion and a spring onion (50 days).

-- "Nabechan" - a Japanese variety prized for its flavor (60 days)
+- Nabechan: This is a Japanese variety prized for its flavor (60 days).

 - Red beard: This one is quick and easy to grow.
 Purple-red stalks (50 days).